BeRo1985/pasvulkan/src/flexiblevideo/fwa_specification.md

 A single `u16 overlap_samples`, immediately after the pairing plan (or directly after the header if there is no pairing plan).

+### 2.5 Block-offset index (only if `index_offset != 0`)

+A table of `block_count` (= §3) little-endian `u32` entries, located at `index_offset` bytes
+from the blob start.
+Entry `t` is the **blob-relative byte offset** of time-block `t` (the first byte of that block's first channel — the same position the open-time framing scan would record).
+It enables O(1) seek to any block.
+The index is informational: a decoder may ignore it and scan the block-length chain instead, and must fall back to scanning if the offset or an entry fails a bounds check.

 ---